DillonWard/Guitab-Writer/README.md

 * Backup

 ### Express
 #### What is Express?
+[Express](https://expressjs.com/) is a light weight-web application framework that allows for the organization of a web application into the MVC architecture on the server side.
+Express allows users to build their backend using JavaScript.

 #### Why use Express?
+Express makes sure that you don't have to be re-writing code over and over.
+Express simply makes it easier to create a webapp, as it comes with many funcionalities such as routing, parsing, error handling, and templating.
+#### Features
+* Server-side web and mobile application framework
+* Languade: Writter in JavaScript
+* Templating engines: Express comes with two templating engines, Jade and EJS, which facilitate the flow of data into a website
+* MVC Pattern: Express supports the Model-View Control architecture
+* Platform: Node.js
+* Cross Platform
+* Express builds:
+    * Single/Multi page web applications
+    * Hybrid Mobile and Web Apps
+    * APIs

 ### AngularJS
 #### What is AngularJS?
+AngularJS is a structural framework for dynamic web applications.
+It allows you to use HTML as your template language and lets you extend HTML's syntax to express your application's components clearly.
+AngularJS's data binding and dependency injection eliminates much of the code that would have to be otherwise written.
+Angular allows you to turn a basic, static website into a dynamic web application with features and functionalities clearly expressed.

 #### Why use AngularJS?

+#### Features

 ### Node.js
 #### What is Node.js?
 #### Why use Node.js?
+#### Features
 ---
 ## Implementation
 ### Planning